Followers

 Fatal Shot

-Most officers would have cleared the field with a near miss but not Fraser, who refused the blandishments of his aides and continued to steady and direct his men.
-Reluctantly, Murphy zeroed in on the general, and his final shot struck the general's midriff, mortally wounding him.
+Murphy squeezed off his first shot but missed cleanly.
+Ramming home another bullet with his mallet, he adjusted his aim and fired again, grazing the general's horse.
+Most officers would have cleared the field with a near miss, but not Fraser, who refused the blandishments of his aides and kept steady, continuing to direct his men.
+Reluctantly, Murphy focused on the general, and his final shot struck the general's midsection, mortally wounding him.

 Murphy's 3rd shot struck Fraser mortally